The Tricky Way to Save $30+ on Spirit and Other Budget Airlines

 spirit passenger usage charge

-Saving up to 50% on your already cheap budget airline ticket sounds awesome, right?
-Well here's the catch: you have to go to the airport to avoid this fee that usually clocks in at half your airline ticket on Spirit, Frontier, and Allegiant.
+Saving $20 or more on your (already cheap) budget airline ticket sounds awesome, right?
+Well, here's the catch: you have to go to the airport to avoid this fee.

 Here's how to prepare for your budget airline ticket booking at the airport:

-• Know exactly which flight you want to book (with a few back-up options) before you go.
-There's nothing worse than getting there and not being sure which dates and times you want to travel.
-Use Google Flights to find the cheapest flights that work, then head to the airport to buy them.
+• Know exactly which flight you want to book (with a few backup options) before you go.
+Use Google Flights to find the cheapest flights that work, determine how much you can save by bypassing these fees, and then head to the airport to buy them.

 • If you're going to the airport soon for a trip anyway, plan to leave some extra time to purchase a future flight at the desk before going through security or before heading home.